Deformed Fokker-Planck equation: inhomogeneous medium with a position-dependent mass: Introduction

 \section{Introduction}

-Diffusion is understood as the disorder molecular motion from the macroscopically viewpoint.
-A standard way to quantify this important phenomena is from individual particles that are subjected to drag forces (properly of the fluid) and random ones (Brownian motion), which gives place to the Langevin equation \cite{Langevin-1908}.

-In turn, for a useful probabilistic characterization, the next usual step is to rewrite the Langevin equation in terms of the probability density function (PDF), thus obtaining the Fokker-Planck equation (FPE) \cite{Risken}.
-The FPE has been widely investigated in the literature, mainly applied to the study of different types of diffusion (including the normal and anomalous ones) \cite{Scher-Montroll-1975,Plastino-Plastino-1995,Tsallis-Bukmann-1996}.
-Subsequent applications in multiple kind of phenomena have displayed the relevance of the FPE in the field of statistical physics \cite{Frank-2005, Muskat, Klemm-Muller-Kimmich-1997, Barrozo-Moreira-Aguiar-AndradeJr-2009, Tsallis-1988, Tsallis-2009, Andrade-Silva-Moreira-Nobre-Curado-2010}.
-In particular, the FPE in specific media have presented an increasing interest since it allows to characterize electron diffusion \cite{Hizanidis-1989}, photoinduction in nonequilibrium processes \cite{Jang-2016}, rarefied gases and heterogeneous media \cite{Suciu-Radu-Attinger-Schuler-Knabner-2015, Collyer-Connaughton-Lockerbyco-2016}, interfaces-membranes \cite{Grassi-Raudino-2014}, among others.
+Diffusion is understood as the thermal motion of particles, which is macroscopically translated into a net flux from one region to another.
+The standard way to quantify this phenomenon is to consider that the particles are subjected to drag (properly of the fluid) and random (Brownian motion) forces, which gives place to the Langevin equation \cite{Langevin-1908}.
+To link this classical description with a probabilistic characterization, the usual strategy is to rewrite the Langevin equation in terms of the probability density function (PDF), thus obtaining the Fokker-Planck equation (FPE) \cite{Risken}.
+The FPE has been widely investigated in the literature, mainly applied to the study of different types of diffusion, including the normal and anomalous ones (associated to linear and nonlinear FPE) \cite{Scher-Montroll-1975,Plastino-Plastino-1995,Tsallis-Bukmann-1996, Borland-PRE-1998,Borland-PLA-1998,DeVoe-2009}.
+Subsequent applications in multiple kinds of phenomena have displayed the relevance of the FPE in the field of statistical physics \cite{Frank-2005,Muskat, Klemm-Muller-Kimmich-1997, Barrozo-Moreira-Aguiar-AndradeJr-2009, Tsallis-1988, Tsallis-2009, Andrade-Silva-Moreira-Nobre-Curado-2010}.
+In particular, the FPE in a specific medium have presented an increasing interest since it allows to characterize electron diffusion \cite{Hizanidis-1989}, photoinduction in nonequilibrium processes \cite{Jang-2016}, rarefied gases and heterogeneous media \cite{Suciu-Radu-Attinger-Schuler-Knabner-2015, Collyer-Connaughton-Lockerbyco-2016}, interfaces-membranes \cite{Grassi-Raudino-2014}, multiple diffusion from fractional kernel operators \cite{Maike-2018}, superfast diffusion in porous media \cite{Xu-2019}, among others.

-In addition, theoretical investigations have shown an intimate connection between generalized FPE, theorem $H$, master equations and entropic forms, highlighting the role played by the nonextensive statistics \cite{Frank-2001, Schwammle-Curado-Nobre-2007, Ribeiro-Nobre-Curado-2011, Sicuro-Rapcan-Tsallis-2016}.
-Along to this progress, the mathematical structure inherited by nonextensive statistics turned out to be a useful tool to generalize concepts of statistical mechanics.
-Some mathematical structures have been presented \cite{Nivanen-Mehaute-Wang-2003, Borges-2004, Lobao-Cardoso-Pinho-Borges-2009, Tempesta-2011}, referred as nonextensive algebras.
+In addition, theoretical investigations have shown an intimate connection between generalized FPE, $H$-theorem, master equations and entropic forms, highlighting the role played by the nonextensive statistics \cite{Frank-2001, Schwammle-Curado-Nobre-2007, Ribeiro-Nobre-Curado-2011, Sicuro-Rapcan-Tsallis-2016}.
+Along to this progresses, the mathematical structure inherited by nonextensive statistics turned out to be a useful tool to generalize concepts of statistical mechanics.
+Some mathematical structures have been presented \cite{Nivanen-Mehaute-Wang-2003, Borges-2004, Tsallis-1994, Lobao-Cardoso-Pinho-Borges-2009, Tempesta-2011}, referred to as generalized algebras.